 How many people can attend?

-This refers to a workshop series that is a part of QoC’s core curriculum and is offered at a more basic level, though it can be beneficial to anyone regardless of their experience.
+This refers to a workshop that is a part of QoC’s core curriculum and is offered at a more basic, 101 level, though it can be beneficial to anyone regardless of their experience.

-Yes, attendees will receive certificates of attendance after participating in both sessions and filling out a post-course evaluation.
+Yes, you will receive a certificate of attendance after participating in the workshop and filling out a post-course evaluation.

 Will these sessions be recorded?

-No, these sessions will not be recorded in order to maintain the privacy of participants.
-The session slides, however, will be sent out.
+No, these sessions will not be recorded in order to maintain the privacy of participants, but any relevant slides and handouts will be sent to attendees.